capsulajs/capsulahub/packages/widget-table/README.md

 # Widget Table

-Widget item extension, that provides a web-component with a table of data.
+Widget item extension, that provides a webComponent with a table of data.

 ### TODO